ying-tang/help-documentation/_keystone/RBAC_Definitions.md

 #### Known Problem with Horizon Can Create Confusion for Cloud Admins

 A Cloud Admin may see a "Live Migration" option when looking at instances in the Admin panel of Horizon.
-However, the Live Migration functionality is policy restricted to the "admin" role, which Blue Box retains and does not provide to customers.
+However, the Live Migration functionality is policy restricted to the "admin" role, which IBM Bluemix retains and does not provide to customers.
 Horizon will present an error if a non-admin attempts to live migrate an instance.

 This is a small UI/UX problem in Horizon, in that it offers to do things that Policy will prevent.